-The MOHC submitted three simulations for the piControl experiment of CMIP6 using two models: HadGEM3 and UKESM1.
-The HadGEM3 model is the core physical climate model and UKESM1 is an Earth System Model extension, with additional

-- 100 treatment of aspects of e.g. land surface, ocean and sea-ice processes as well as improved chemical processes (Kuhlbrodt et al., 2018; Williams et al., 2018; Sellar et al., 2019).
-The three piControl experiments analysed in this study are: HadGEM3 GC3.1 at N96 and N216 horizontal resolutions (hereafter referred to as GC3 N96-pi and GC3 N216-pi) and UKESM at N96 horizontal resolution (hereafter referred to as UKESM N96-pi).
-The N in N96 refers to the maximum number of zonal 2 grid-point waves that can be represented by the model (Walters et al., 2019) at that resolution, so that the N96 and N216 atmospheric resolutions - at the midlatitudes are 1.875°x1.25° and 0.83°x 0.56°, respectively, whereas their oceanic resolutions using the NEMO model are 1° (ORCA1) and 0.25° (ORCA025) (Williams et al., 2018), respectively.
+The MOHC submitted three simulations for the piControl experiment of CMIP6 using two models: HadGEM3 GC3.1 at N96 and N216 horizontal resolutions (hereafter referred to as GC3 N96-pi and GC3 N216-pi) and UKESM1 at N96 horizontal resolution (hereafter referred to as UKESM N96-pi).
+The HadGEM3 model is the core physical climate model, and UKESM1 is an earth system model extension, with additional treatment of aspects of, for example, land surface, ocean and sea-ice processes, as well as improved chemical processes (Kuhlbrodt et al., 2018; Williams et al., 2018; Sellar et al., 2019).
+The N in N96 refers to the maximum number of zonal 2 grid-point waves that can be represented by the model (Walters et al., 2019) at that resolution, so the N96 and N216 atmospheric resolutions at the mid-latitudes are $1.875^{\circ} \times 1.25^{\circ}$ and $0.83^{\circ} \times 0.56^{\circ}$, respectively, whereas their oceanic resolutions using the NEMO model are 1° (ORCA1) and 0.25° (ORCA025) (Williams et al., 2018), respectively.

-The 500 years available for GC3 N216-pi are used and although more data exists for UKESM N96-pi and GC3 N96-pi, we use 500-yrs of these simulations for statistical consistency.
-The three simulations have the same experimental design with constant year-1850 external forcing, further detail about the MOHC piControl experiments can be found in Menary et al. (2018)

-110 and about the UKESM1 model in Sellar et al. (2019).
-The majority of diagnostics are shown for GC3 N216-pi simulation and comparisons with the other two simulations are noted where appropriate.
+The three simulations (GC3 N216-pi, UKESM N96-pi and GC3 N96-pi) used in this study are 500 years long and have the same experimental design with only one ensemble member.
+The simulations were run with constant year-1850 external forcing; further details about the MOHC piControl experiments can be found in Menary et al. (2018) and about the UKESM1 model in Sellar et al. (2019).
+The majority of diagnostics are shown for the GC3 N216-pi simulation, and comparisons with the other two simulations are noted where appropriate.

-The equatorial climate of GC3 N216-pi captures tropical dynamical processes including mean and extreme precipitation reasonably well (García-Franco et al., 2020; Abdelmoaty et al., 2021), as this configuration is amongst the best compared to other CMIP5/CMIP6 models, e.g., in tropical extreme precipitation (Abdelmoaty et al., 2021) and the annual cycle of equatorial

-115 Atlantic SSTs and low-level winds (Richter and Tokinaga, 2020).
+The equatorial climate of GC3 N216-pi captures tropical dynamical processes including mean and extreme precipitation reasonably well (García-Franco et al., 2020; Abdelmoaty et al., 2021) as this configuration is amongst the best compared to other CMIP5/CMIP6 models, e.g. in tropical extreme precipitation (Abdelmoaty et al., 2021) and the annual cycle of equatorial Atlantic SSTs and low-level winds (Richter and Tokinaga, 2020).
 However, notable biases of the MOHC models include the southward bias of the Atlantic ITCZ linked to the dry Amazon bias and a wet bias over the East Pacific ITCZ (García-Franco et al., 2020).

-Furthermore, the MOHC models have improved their representation of ENSO characteristics, e.g., Lee et al. (2021) finds that HadGEM3 configurations represent the pattern, seasonal cycle, amplitude and lifecyle of ENSO better than the CMIP6
+Furthermore, the MOHC models have improved their representation of ENSO characteristics; e.g. Lee et al. (2021) finds that HadGEM3 configurations represent the pattern, seasonal cycle, amplitude and life cycle of ENSO better than the CMIP6 multi-model mean.

-120 multi-model mean.
 These results agree with other studies that indicate the GC3 N216-pi configuration reasonably simulates the seasonal phase-locking and the spectral power of ENSO (Menary et al., 2018; Richter and Tokinaga, 2020; Liu et al., 2021).
-However, this configuration underepresents extreme ENSO events and the observed "ENSO diversity" in the SST patterns (García-Franco et al., 2020).

-In the stratosphere, this and previous configurations of the model reasonably simulate the QBO (Schenzinger et al., 2017;

-125 Richter et al., 2020; Bushell et al., 2020).
-The model QBO is driven by both resolved and parametrised non-orographic gravity waves (Scaife et al., 2002; Walters et al., 2019) and is tied to total precipitation sources in the tropics (Bushell et al., 2015).
-However, the atmosphere model configuration used in this study underestimates the amplitude of the QBO in the lower stratosphere (60-90 hPa), with the maximum bias found at 70 hPa of 5 m s-1, and the power spectrum of QBO periods shows more power at longer periods (32-36 months) than observations (Bushell et al., 2020).
+In the stratosphere, this and previous configurations of the model reasonably simulate the QBO (Schenzinger et al., 2017; Richter et al., 2020; Bushell et al., 2022).
+The model QBO is driven by both resolved and parameterised nonorographic gravity waves (Scaife et al., 2002; Walters et al., 2019) and is tied to total precipitation sources in the tropics (Bushell et al., 2015).
+However, the atmosphere model configuration used in this study underestimates the amplitude of the QBO in the lower stratosphere (60-90 hPa), with the maximum bias found at 70 hPa of 5 m s-1, and the power spectrum of QBO periods shows more power at longer periods (32-36 months) than observations (Bushell et al., 2022).

-130 2.3 Indices
+2.3 Indices